Your Virtual Green Tea House

 Amount:

-Vitamin F (Fluorine) - Abundant in the Camellia plant family.
+Particularly abundant in the Camellia family of plants.
 Green tea contains 40-1900 ppm (parts per million) of fluorin.
-Mature leaves contain more than young buds.
-Bancha, (from mature leaves) contains a lot of fluorine.
+Mature leaves contain more fluorine than young buds, and Bancha, made from mature

-Health Benefit: Flourine adheres to the surface of the teeth producing an antioxidant coating this helps prevent cavities.
+Flourine adheres to the surface of the teeth producing an antioxidant coating this helps prevent cavities.

 Color: